 Other recommendations related to the development of additional programme materials, specifically sessions covering male-male violence, male mental health, social media bystander intervention and leaving gangs.
 Additionally, there was a suggestion for an adaptation of the materials to reflect use with young people who require additional support.
-We are currently in the process of pilot work to adapt materials and process for young people who require additional support.
+We are currently in the process of pilot work to adapt materials and process for young people who require additional support and the findings of this work will be available 2019/2020.